Studying Multiple Sclerosis in Males May Help Both Genders

 There is no cure for multiple sclerosis yet.
 Drugs that help to relieve symptoms and modify the course of the disease exist, however.
 The discovery of better treatments would be wonderful, especially if they prevent progression of the disease as well as ease current symptoms.

 Testosterone levels in the body of males with MS and the stimulation of pathways to myelin destruction need to be clarified.
-The results of this research might be very helpful for both men and women with multiple sclerosis, however.
+The results of this research might be very helpful for both men and women with multiple sclerosis.

-Immune modulation in male multiple sclerosis patients treated with testosterone from Medscape
+- Immune modulation in male multiple sclerosis patients treated with testosterone from Medscape (Summary only)

-Testosterone level is associated with worse disease severity in men from the Swedish Medical Center
+- Testosterone level and disease severity in men from the Swedish Medical Center

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.